ioos/ioos-documentation-jekyll-skeleton/_docs/howto.md

 This theme uses two GitHub 'submodules'.
 Submodules are essentially links to other GitHub repositories that allow certain components of the site to be synchrnonized more easily across all of IOOS' GitHub Pages [https://ioos.github.io](https://ioos.github.io) documentation sites.

 For example, the menu bar at the top of the page is configured within a submodule, as is the look and feel of the theme.
-These details aren't critical for most general-purpose users of this skeleton repo, however, periodically you may need to update the submodules if the upstream content changes so your fork can be in alignment with the other IOOS documentation sites (or an IOOS admin may do this step for you).
+These details aren't critical for most general-purpose users of this skeleton repo, however, periodically you may need to update the submodules if the upstream content changes so your fork can be in alignment with the other IOOS documentation sites (or an IOOS admin may do this step for you if your documentation site is deployed alongside the other IOOS GitHub documentation pages).

 The git submodules for this skeleton repository are found in these subdirectories: